fatedier/frp/README.md

 ### Require HTTP Basic Auth (Password) for Web Services

-Anyone who can guess your tunnel URL can access your local web server unless you protect it with a password.
+Anyone who can guess your HTTP tunnel URL can access your local web server unless you protect it with a password.

 This enforces HTTP Basic Auth on all requests with the username and password specified in frpc's configure file.

 It can only be enabled when proxy type is http.
+For https protection, see [Require HTTPS client certificate for Web Services](#require-https-client-certificate-for-web-services).

 ```toml
 # frpc.toml